alexewerlof/typescript/README.md

 # Introduction

 About a year ago I wrote about [when to use TypeScript](https://medium.freecodecamp.com/when-should-i-use-typescript-311cb5fe801b).
 Today I'm releasing a boilerplate for Node applications.
-The main use case is a library that is going to be published as an NPM module with documentation on github.
+The main use case is a library that is going to be published as a NPM module with documentation on github.

 This is a typescript boilerplate project that supports: